NightlyNexus/AlcoholLabelVerification/README.md

 - In a production version, we are likely retrieving these images and form fields from an internal service/database, rather than from a user’s local machine.

 - A production version should have a loading state while processing the image and PDF.
-This is not high priority now because Tesseract is fast, but a better text extraction model will take a couple seconds.
+This is not a high priority now because Tesseract is fast, but a better text extraction model will take a couple seconds.

 - With a more accurate text extraction model, we can provide more granular text comparison failure explanations with Google’s [diff-match-patch](https://github.com/google/diff-match-patch).